hashicorp/terraform-provider-google/website/docs/r/container_aws_cluster.html.markdown

 * `subnet_ids` -
   (Required)
-  Required.
   The list of subnets where control plane replicas will run.
 A replica will be provisioned on each subnet and up to three values can be provided.
 Each subnet must be in a different AWS Availability Zone (AZ).

 * `tags` -
   (Optional)